-▲ Variations from this Manual - Vehicle manufacturers, and some previous models of the Bendix Wingman ACB system, may use alerts, messages, and dash arrangements that vary from the examples shown here.
-Consult the vehicle operator's manual(s) for applicable details regarding use and operation. ▲ The Bendix[®] Wingman[®] ACB system reacts ONLY to vehicles moving in the same direction as your vehicle.
-The Wingman ACB system DOES NOT respond to side-to-side moving traffic, or oncoming traffic.
+The Bendix[®] Wingman[®] Advanced[TM] system reacts ONLY to vehicles moving in the same direction as your vehicle.
+The Wingman Advanced system DOES NOT respond to side-to-side moving traffic, or oncoming traffic.
 The system WILL NOT slow your vehicle or provide an alert as you approach vehicles in these circumstances.

-When the Wingman ACB system needs to intervene, it works in conjunction with the Bendix[®] ESP[®] full stability system to engage the brakes.
+When the Wingman Advanced system needs to intervene, it works in conjunction with the Bendix[®] ESP[®] electronic stability system to engage the brakes.
 The system should never be relied upon to stop your vehicle or to avoid a collision.
 The driver can, and should, still apply full braking force, if needed.